sakuli/Docs/content/enterprise_features/OCR.md

 **This feature is currently a tech preview!**

 With optical character recognition (OCR) it is possible to convert screen content into text.
-In combination with Sakuli, OCR it is also possible to automate software based on the text shown on screen.
+In combination with Sakuli, it is also possible to automate software based on the text shown on screen.

 ## OCR in enterprise containers
 Sakuli enterprise containers ship with a complete setup to use the OCR features of Sakuli.
 OCR features can be used